asmyczek/simple-avro/README.md

 ### Custom types API

 _simple-avro.core_ supports only basic Avro types.
 For custom types import _simple-avro.api_ instead of _core_.
-To add support for a custom type first add a schema best matching the type.
+To add support for a new custom type first add a schema best matching the type.
 For example a Date object can be represented as:

     (defavro-type avro-date
       :time avro-long)

-Second, register convert functions from the object type to Avro record and back using _pack-avro-instance_ and _unpack-avro-instance_:
+Second, register mapping functions from the custom object to Avro record and back using _pack-avro-instance_ and _unpack-avro-instance_:

     (pack-avro-instance Date
       (fn [date]